photolith/photolith/course-notes.md

 Basics:

-* Login, head to ingest
+* Login, head to ingest **P2**
-* Choosing image sources (directory) - choose directory digicamcontrol created
+* Choosing image sources (directory) - choose directory digicamcontrol created **P3**
 * Image viewer:
   * Can zoom with scroll-wheel
   * Can pan by dragging, use right mouse button to not drag items on image
-  * Enhancement options: Increase gamma to bring out chalk marks.
+  * Enhancement options: Increase gamma to bring out slide marks.
 NB: These don't alter the image, just your view
   * Use arrow button to maximise view, select "Ingest" to bring back
 * Help tab explains what you can do